jzumbrunn21/jzumbrunn21/README.md

 - 🔭 I’m currently working on ... https://github.com/jzumbrunn21/Fibson
 - 🌱 I’m currently learning ...
-TypeScript and Angular
+Data Structures and Algorithms for interviewing
 - 👯 I’m looking to collaborate on ... studying DS&A
 - 🤔 I’m looking for help with ... technical interview prep
 - 📫 How to reach me: ... www.linkedin.com/in/josh-zumbrunn-622622274